DevonAir Radio in Crisis

 1. Tension Among Leadership:

-• The article notes that Mr. Davenport has come under criticism from his own co-directors.
+• The article notes that Mr. Devonport has come under criticism from his own co-directors.
 This criticism appears to stem from dissatisfaction over recent senior staff changes, indicating a fractured leadership team and disagreements about the direction the station was heading.

 2. Senior Staff Departures: